 If you choose not to enroll in Coding Dojo, there are a number of alternative programs you can consider to learn software engineering or data science.

-- Lambda School, Altcademy, and Pluralsight offer online bootcamps in software engineering and other subjects as well.
+- Lambda School, Altcademy, Fullstack Academy, Nucamp, Byte Academy, Launch Academy, and Pluralsight offer online bootcamps in software engineering and other subjects as well.

 - For people with an interest in data science, Metis has part-time introduction courses as well as onsite and online bootcamp options.
 Learn more about Metis in our review.

-- Coding Temple and RMOTR offer bootcamps in the fundamentals of Python data science and web development.
+- Coding Temple and RMOTR have bootcamps covering the fundamentals of Python data science and web development.
+Similarly, QuickStart has courses in web dev and data.

 - Offering courses ranging from free to $25,000, Coursera probably has a low-cost college course that meets your needs.
 Many accredited universities partner with Coursera.